Sbbke/-123-/README.md

 # StableDiffusion-containerization
-Documenting the challenges/issues and solution during this practice of trying to build a docker container of stable diffusion webui.
+Documenting the challenges/issues and practicce during this practice of trying to build a docker container of stable diffusion webui.

 execute docker run command with :